naiyerasif/site/content/profile/naiyer.md

 	Yes&mdash;it's licensed under [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

 	:::deter{title="Disclaimer"}
-	**The examples are optimized for learning, not for use in production.** Use your discretion, review with peers, and choose what fits your needs.
+	**The examples on this site are optimized for learning, not for use in production.** Use your discretion, review with peers, and modify them to fit your needs.
 	:::
 - How can I stay updated with new posts?